phergie/phergie-irc-bot-react/README.md

 for events, but what really makes it useful to end-users is functionality provided through plugins.

-Like the bot itself, plugins are installed via Composer.
+Like the bot itself, plugins are installed via composer.
 Add any plugins you want to install to the `require` section of your `composer.json` file and run `composer install` or `composer update` as appropriate.